 I spend 40 hours a week working for someone else’s profit.
-I am passionate about my work but I also love traveling, reading, and becoming temporarily homeless with backcountry camping.
+I’m passionate about work but I also love traveling, reading, and becoming temporarily homeless with backcountry camping.

 A career is like a marathon.
 If I run my career like a wildfire, I risk burning through my energy and charring my attitude.
 Whereas, if I take a slower, relaxed pace, I will cross the finish line (early retirement) like a glowing goddess instead of the walking dead.

-Besides, returning unused paid vacation is a donation I am unwilling to make.
+Besides, returning unused paid vacation is a donation I’m unwilling to make.